turingschool/mod-0-curriculum/session2/index.md

 <a name="homework"></a>
 ## Homework

   Find the homework in your Mod 0 Project Board.
-Contact Rachel or Tim if you're stuck.
+Contact David or Tim if you're stuck.